nanochess/IntyColor/ReadMe.txt

 you'll program in the Color Stack registers (hexadecimal 0-f) intycolor will warn you if your image cannot be represented by a real Intellivision

+If you add the plus sign (for example -s0000+) it will try to to replace solid 4x4 blocks with Colored Squares cards (allowing 4 colors per 8x8 block).

 It can use GROM characters if you provide grom.bin in current directory.